Transitional Conditional Independence: Transitional Conditional Independence

 \begin{Rem}[Transitional conditional independence for random variables] If we translate \emph{transitional conditional independence} to random variables $X,Y,Z$ on a probability space $(\Wcal, \Pk(W))$, i.e.\ taking $\Tcal=\{\ast\}$, then we arrive at:

 Such a $\Qk(X|Z)$ would then clearly be a regular version of both, $\Pk(X|Y,Z)$ and $\Pk(X|Z)$.
 It thus directly implies what we will call \emph{weak conditional independence}:

 which makes use of the conditional expectations for each $A$, which exist for all measurable spaces, in contrast to regular conditional probability distributions.
 Both notions of conditional independence can be defined for all measurable spaces.
 Transitional conditional independence incorporates the existence of such a $\Pk(X|Z)$ and a factorization of the joint directly into its definition.
 Certainly, if a regular version of $\Pk(X|Z)$ does not even exist the variables are declared (transitionally) conditionally dependent.
-But in case $\Pk(X|Z)$ exists, e.g.\ for standard measurable $\Xcal$ and $\Zcal$ by Theorem \ref{thm-regular-conditional-Markov-kernel}, then both notions of conditional independence are equivalent.
-So the choice of which notion to pick depends on how much meaning one finds in the extistence of such a regular version $\Pk(X|Z)$ and a factorization.
+But in case $\Pk(X|Z)$ exists, e.g.\ for standard measurable $\Xcal$ and $\Zcal$ by \Cref{thm-regular-conditional-Markov-kernel}, then both notions of conditional independence are equivalent.
+So the choice of which notion to pick depends on how much meaning one finds in the existence of such a regular version $\Pk(X|Z)$ and a factorization.
 In the applications to causal graphical models, where one wants to connect and work with many different subsystems, the existence of such conditional Markov kernels is crucial, because otherwise those subsystems might not even be well-defined.

-Even though, one might argue that asking to check for the existence of a regular versions of $\Pk(X|Z)$ seems like an unnessary burden, from the point on we prove how the existence of such Markov kernels can be inherited through the (asymmetric) \emph{separoid rules}, see Theorem \ref{thm:separoid_axioms-tci}, or can be guaranteed just through graphical criteria, see the \emph{global Markov property} in Theorem \ref{thm-gmp-mI-CBN}, it will turn out to be very usuful to get such regular conditional Markov kernels (almost) for free.
+Even though, one might argue that asking to check for the existence of a regular versions of $\Pk(X|Z)$ seems like an unnecessary burden, from the point on we prove how the existence of such Markov kernels can be inherited through the (asymmetric) \emph{separoid rules}, see \Cref{thm:separoid_axioms-tci}, or can be guaranteed just through graphical criteria, see the \emph{global Markov property} in \Cref{thm-gmp-mI-CBN}, it will turn out to be very useful to get such conditional Markov kernels (almost) for free.

 \end{Rem}